Martinomagnifico/reveal.js-tagteam/README.md

 * **`mandatorygroup`**: This option can set the mandatory use of groups.
 * **`groups`**: This contains a standard placeholder for predefined groups.

+## Like it?
+If you like it, please star this repo!

+And if you want to show off what you made with it, please do :-)

+## License
+MIT licensed

+Copyright (C) 2021 Martijn De Jongh (Martino)